justinhj/justinhj.github.io/_posts/2019-06-10-monoids-for-production.md

 //res2: Int = 6
 ```

 Note that to fold a list we need the list, a binary operation to combine each element, and a "zero" value.
-Without a zero value it's impossible to combine all the elements of the list into an accumulator.
-For example if we have a list with a single item, the first step of the foldLeft would be:
+Without a zero value, it's impossible to combine all the elements of the list into an accumulator.
+For example, if we have a list with a single item, the first step of the foldLeft would be:

 ```scala
 Foldable[List].foldLeft(List(1), ???){_ |+| _}